Thertzlor/Revenant/wiki/Macros/Mouse_Position_Macro.md

 ## Multiple Movement Points
 Mouse position macros can define multiple points that the cursor will move between in sequence, allowing you to build arbitrarily shaped movements.

-Setting multiple points is generally only useful if the [duration](#duration) option is set, since otherwise the mouse will jump to the final position immediately.
+Setting multiple points is generally only useful if the [duration](#duration) or [velocity](#velocity) option is set, since otherwise the mouse will jump to the final position immediately.

 ```lua